Everybody hates seeing scratches on their cars. Even the minor ones can both destroy the car’s appeal and dampen your mood.

 Step 3: Applying the rubbing compound

 After sanding the area around the scratch, you will use the rubbing mixture.
-But, the wool pad at the center of the orbital polisher needs fixing first.
+But, it is needed to fix the wool pad at the center of the orbital polisher first.

-● Apply a thin line of rubbing compound over the scratch.
+● Put a thin line of rubbing compound over the scratch.

-Rubbing compound helps to smoothen the newly sanded areas.
+Rubbing compound can help to smoothen the newly sanded areas.
 And do not put your car under direct sunlight before you apply the compound.

 If your compound is in a tube, a very convenient form, you can easily squeeze it directly on the scratches.